Sony camcorders: Sony HDR-GW

 The Sony HDR-GW55 was introduced in 2012 and is designed to be held vertically.
-It is marketed as a waterproof, dustproof and shockresistant Full HD camcorder.
+It is marketed as a waterproof, dustproof and shock-resistant Full HD camcorder.
 It can withstand up to a depth of 5m and accidental drops from 1.5m of height.
 It comes with a 10 × optical zoom lens.
 It has a GPS function for geolocating photos and videos.

 Its successor, the HDR-GW66, was released in 2013.
 It has improved waterproof capabilities.
 It can withstand up to a depth of 10 meters and temperatures as cold as −10 °C. It uses a larger battery which increases recording time considerably.
 A front button was added for improved usability.

 Sony PMW-EX1

-The Sony PMW-EX1 is a high definition camcorder which cost $7,790 MSRP.
+The Sony PMW-EX1 is a high definition camcorder which costs $7,790 MSRP.
 The Sony EX1 is popular among independent filmmakers due to the 1/2" TrueHD sensors, better depth of field control, and better low light capabilities.
 Other comparable class cameras use 1/3" sensors and pixel shifting or other schemes to simulate resolution.

 The PMW-EX1 utilizes Sony's three 1/2-inch type "Exmor" CMOS sensors, each with an effective pixel count of 1920 x 1080.
 Coupled with signal processing LSI, the PMW-EX1 produces images in 1080p (30 and 24 frame/s), 720p (up to 60 frame/s) and 1080i (up to 60 frame/s) HD.

 The Sony EX1 records internally to SxS (S by S) cards and does not internally record to tape (an external tape device would be required).
 The SxS-1 card was introduced in December 2009 as a more affordable option with a shorter operational life than SxS Pro cards.

 Development of the ExpressCard adapters such as MxR, MxM and KxT have allowed for the use of selected consumer-level SDHC cards at standard frame rates and 720p rates up to 42 frame/s.

 For 4:2:2 color, an external recording device would be required to be used utilizing the EX1's HD-SDI out.